mevdschee/ws2api/README.md

 ### Websocket

-Websockets send an HTTP upgrade to the server and after that they can send messages in either direction.
+A WebSocket (WS) can send an HTTP upgrade to the server and after that they can send messages in either direction.

-### Websocket upgrade
+### WS upgrade

 A connect from a websocket client may look like this: